Juliette Yuan & Associates

-Juliette Yuan & Associates (JY&A New York) was founded by Chinese-born American art consultant Juliette Yuan in 2018, following her nearly two decades of curatorial and consultancy practice in antique and contemporary art businesses in China, Europe, and the United States.
+Juliette Yuan & Associates (JY&A) was founded by Chinese-born American art consultant Juliette Yuan in 2018, following her nearly two decades of curatorial and consultancy practice in antique and contemporary art businesses in China, Europe, and the United States.

-Juliette Yuan is a Chinese-born American art consultant, the founder of Juliette Yuan & Associates (JY&A New York).
+Juliette Yuan is a Chinese-born American art consultant, the founder of Juliette Yuan & Associates.
 The New York-based consulting firm assists its clients to use the power of art to curate a unique lifestyle and manage their passion assets strategically.

 Daughter of a former ballerina and a science professor with a passion for photography and Western opera, Ms. Yuan began to learn the English language and Chinese classical dance at six years old.
 These educations inspired her appreciation for beauty, grace, and refinement, helped her develop positive traits like self-discipline, confidence, persistence, self-motivation, and commitment at an early age.
 They went a long way in her future life in supporting her to pursue her passion and dreams.

 Juliette began her career at the Air France Delegation in Beijing as an assistant to C-level executives.
 She entered the art world in 2001 by working for her family-owned Chinese antique business in Paris.
 There, she dealt with a wide range of high-net-worth clients in Europe and North America and gained rich hands-on experiences in business strategy and management, client-facing, Chinese antique evaluation and sales, historical research and cataloging, auction sales planning, and management.
 With a strong focus on the logic of things and details, she once was suggested by a client to earn a living as a lawyer instead of an art dealer.
 However, inspired by a group of influential artists and architects in France, she later discovered her real passion for contemporary art.
 She began exploring the field by promoting European artists' works in China.